 Consider the following general stochastic differential equation:

-process variables (for example, short rates or equity prices) to
+1state vector of process variables (for example, short rates or equity prices) to simulate.

 G is an NVars-by-NBrowns matrix-valued diffusion-rate function.